kupolua/stress-generator/README.md

 #Usage examples

-expects HOST and PORT environment variables
+Expects HOST and PORT environment variables

 Benchmark has default text file with 25091 words.